13. Resolving Amputation Anger

 Here is a good example of resolving amputation anger.
 There is really a band calling themselves the “Angry Amputees” and have a Facebook page.
 Daly, their lead vocalist is actually an amputee.
 He had lost both legs and fingers.
 He started the band to deal with his anger.
 His ability to resolve it and carry on should be an inspiration to us all.

 I asked some amputees if they ever get angry at the loss of their limbs.
-Even after years, they still are bothered by angry feelings.
+Even after years, angry feelings still bother them.
 Resolving Amputation anger even years later is still important.
 The most consistent group is the accidents where the person wakes up missing a part of their body.
 The anger they feel is intense.
 It haunts them and finds new subjects to latch onto.
 Sometimes it is the person who caused the accident.
-Sometimes it is the surgeon who made the decision.
-Sometimes just the circumstance becomes the focus.
+However, sometimes it is the surgeon who made the decision.
+Just the circumstance sometimes becomes the focus.
 On the other side are the people who have a great deal of faith or spiritual power.
 Their prayers keep much of the anger in check.
-One group is relieved that their amputation saved their lives.
-That kind of gratitude is more extensive than any bitterness or anger.

 That is one way of resolving amputation anger.
 Each of these individuals had their unique responses to their amputations, reflecting both their personalities and life histories.
 One group of them became severely depressed, which is internalized anger.
 Another made an amputation worse by ignoring it initially.
 Yet another became overwhelmed by anger.
 Another group had a strong spiritual and religious faith that this transition was for the better.